solo2002/CarND-PID-Control/README.md

 * I just like a buffer to reduce the car to reach the center line.
 * D is to alleviate P's effects.
 When D is higher, P's effects would be lower, vice versa.

 The final hyperparameters are tuned as follows.
 Twiddle is implemented, and tested, which provides the basic range of P, I, D values.
 Then those values are further refined based on the car running results.
+For instance, for passing the sharp turn, P value would be increased, and D value should be decreased.
+However, the reverse approach is taken when the car turns significantly.
+Interestingly, with twiddle for every step would make the car keep changing direction, and the throttle is no more than 10.
+The value of tolerance, and different settings of initial values are also examined, but all did not show improved results.
+Therefore, here twiddle is only used for determining the base range of PID values.
+PID controller for throttle is not implemented, but I believe it would further improve the autonomus drive performance.

 ## Final result

+The final values of P, I, and D are 0.15, 0.00001, and 2.5, respectively, and the highest speed achived is around 45 mph.
 A video of final result is available [here](https://youtu.be/4Qff3R-hq24).